Jeffryin/Motion-Estimator/README.md

 During the synthesis phase of homework assignments and the project, learned how to do the following utilizing Synopsys Design Compiler (DC):
 - Utilize Verdi to test the functionality of the RTL code by running testbenches and generating waveforms.
 - Adjust clock periods in order to get the fastest possible speed for the design.
-- Recompile incrementally after each new clock period declaration in order to read slack and timing reports.
-- Figure out limits of the design in terms of clock speeds for the proposed design.
 - Add constraints to the design to fix setup/hold time violations when present.
+- Flatten or keep the hierarchy for certain modules to improve the timing of the overall design.

 During the physical design process, learned how to do the following
 - Create a floorplan to map the logical description of the design to the physical description.